wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 Visit the plugin site at http://www.tipsandtricks-hq.com/?p=120 for screenshots.

 == Changelog ==

+= 3.3 =
+- Added an option in the shortcode to specify a payment subject.
+This can be handy if you have multiple payment widgets on your site.
+- WordPress 3.7 compatibility
+- Fixed some deprecated calls

 = 3.2 =
 Added an option in the shortcode to set the country code to be used for the PayPal checkout page language.